-- 4. When d : F : l = 19, d : F : l = 19 setting is forced to 19. $d \neq 2$ can not be associated with any other function. - 5.
-When a "Sequential set point selection" is used, every closure of of the logic input increases the value of 5PRL (active set point) of one step.
+- 4. When diF1 is equal to 19, diF2 setting is forced to $\Box P.\Box \Box$ and 19 value and cannot perform another additional function. - 5.
+When a "Sequential set point selection" is used, every closure of the logic input increase the value of 5PRL (active set point) of one step.